 All three exams are civic integration exams

-- Level A2 of the old Civic Integration Exam is a base, but not enough for a normal life
+- Level A2 of the 2013 Civic Integration Exam (valid for expats who entered the Netherlands before January 2022) is a base, but not enough for an everyday life

-- The new Civic Integration Exam at level B1 is good for socializing and simple work
+- The Exam at level B1 is good for socializing and simple work

 - The State Exam NT2 at level B2 boosts your career.

-This succesful method requires a study investment of 6 hours per week.
+This successful method requires a study investment of 6 hours per week.

-However, we made Courses as flexible as possible by dividing them into modules of 5 weeks each.
+However, we made our Dutch Courses as flexible as possible by dividing them into modules of 5 weeks each.

-For a piece of good advice, mention the target and circumstances in the Contact Form
+For good advice, mention your target and circumstances in the Contact Form